ChrisLindland/racecar-website/docs/labs/phase_1/wall-follower/wallFollowingLab.md

-# Week 1 Midweek Challenge: Drag Race
+# Wall Following Challenge: Drag Race

 It's time for your first challenge!
 You will navigate a racetrack by using a method of autonomous driving: wall following.
 We will have two cars running simultaneously between two walls with "lanes" made of tape: